 6 – Softwares for Kids in French on Amazon

 Of course, some tools are developed to teach French to kids.
 Amazon is a great resource (check out the customer reviews to make up your own mind).

 TV can definitely help.
 Find movies or shows that contain French language tracks and play them for your kid.
 Actually, if you want to see results, your kid should ONLY watch TV in French.
 It’s a good thing that they love repetition at this age – see my tips about pitfalls and bad habits :-)

-Finding kid DVDs in French is not that easy: the Caillou series has French tracks, so do many of the Disney & Dreamworks movies – not all of them do though (Ratatouille doesn’t for example!!) (see my list below).
+Finding kid DVDs in French is not that easy: the Caillou series has French tracks, so do many of the Disney & Dreamworks movies – not all of them do though.

-I know for a fact that the best way to learn French is to do so in context: check out French Today’s downloadable French audiobooks.
+I know for a fact that the best way to learn French is to do so in context: check out my downloadable French audiobooks.
 French Today’s bilingual novels are recorded at different speeds and enunciation, and focus on today’s modern glided pronunciation.

-They are perfectly suitable for teens – I’ve recently used À Moi Paris Level 1 to teach a 14 years old American boy and he loved it!
+They are perfectly suitable for teens – I’ve recently used À Moi Paris L1 to teach a 14 years old American boy and he loved it!

 He said the audio gave him reflexes in French: he heard my voice in his head.
 He also liked the fact that the story featured vocabulary he could actually use, real life like situations.